 Please note that the following steps are suggestions.
 You do not have to follow these steps in the order that they are laid out.
 You do not have to take each and every step outlined.
 These are only recommendations.

-- Assess whether rental units are furnished or unfurnished
+- Is the rental furnished or unfurnished?

-- Assess whether utilities are included or excluded
+- Are utilities included or excluded?

 You do not have to, nor do we suggest that you sign a lease when you first get it